eliasgoodale/user_management_app/README.md

 ### loadEditUserBackup

-Whenever a new user is selected in the editor (except in create mode) an action containing an unedited backup copy from the collection is dispatched to the validation reducer.
+Whenever a new user is selected in the editor (except in create mode) this epic dispatches an action containing an unedited backup copy of the user in edit to the validation reducer.
 This, combined with the userInEdit generates the patch document while editing the user.